SAY WHAT YOU SEE® Handbook—NAPPA Gold Winner!

 • Tiffany,

-The book is up now!
+The book is back up now!
 I hope you find it useful.

 I apologize for my late response.
 I wasn’t getting notified of comments until just now.
 Thank you for your interest and for letting me know how you found me.
 So glad you found Rachel’s Hands Free Mama blog!
 I’ve been helping her respond to readers’ comments for a number of years.
 She always has something moving to say in her posts.